elitmus/opencv-cookbook/README.md

 =====

 Include `recipe[opencv]` on systems where you want to install opencv.
-Make sure you have set the correct version number for node.default['opencv']['version'] in the attributes file.
+Make sure you have set the correct version number for `node.default['opencv']['version']` in the attributes file.

 License and Author
 ==================

-Author:: Shireesh Jayashetty <shireesh@elitmus.com>
+Author:: Shireesh Jayashetty

 Copyright:: 2013, eLitmus Evaluation Private Limited, Bangalore, India.